Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 components influence one another in a tight-knit web of order, consequence, and influence, producing one final illusive product: The Body.

-## One Final Question, Two Final Answers: Feeling Gender
+## One Final Question, Two Final Answers: The Origin of Bodily Vision

 There is one last question that may leave us asking: what is it that compels us to construct our bodies in the way that we desire?
 What creates, envisions, and